smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 Supported operations through `kube-cnca` plugin:

-  * Creation of traffic influence subscriptions through AF micro service to steer application traffic towards edge-node
+  * Creation of traffic influence subscriptions through the AF micro service to steer application traffic towards edge-node
   * Deletion of subscriptions
   * Updating (patching) subscriptions
   * get or get-all subscriptions

-Creation the AF subscription is performed based on the configuration provided by the given YAML file.
-The YAML configuration should follow the provided sample YAML in [Sample YAML NGC AF subscription configuration](#sample-yaml-ngc-af-subscription-configuration) section.
+Creation of the AF subscription is performed based on the configuration provided by the given YAML file.
+The YAML configuration should follow the provided sample YAML in the [Sample YAML NGC AF subscription configuration](#sample-yaml-ngc-af-subscription-configuration) section.
 Use the `apply` command as below to post a subscription creation request onto AF:
 ```shell
 kubectl cnca apply -f <config.yml>
 ```

-When the subscription is created successfully, the `apply` command will return the subscription identifier `<subscription-id>`, which should be used in further correspondence with AF concerning this particular subscription. **It is the responsibility of the user to retain the `<subscription-id>` as `kube-cnca` is a stateless function.**
+When the subscription is successfully created, the `apply` command will return the subscription identifier `<subscription-id>`, which should be used in further correspondence with AF concerning this particular subscription. **It is the responsibility of the user to retain the `<subscription-id>` as `kube-cnca` is a stateless function.**

 To retrieve an existing subscription with a known subscription ID, use the below command:
 ```shell